ans-group/docs.ukfast.co.uk/source/network/load-balancers/getting-started.md

 ### Advanced Settings

 The other settings on this page are for more advanced control over your load balancer.
-We've set them to sensible defaults and most people won't need to changed them.
+We've set them to sensible defaults and most people won't need to change them.

 ## Targets